-The board uses an 8 kb address region divided into 2 blocks of 4 kb.
+The board either uses an 8 kB address region divided into 2 blocks of 4 kB (earlier versions), or a 16 kB address region with the last 8 kB used to reprogram the flash (later versions).
 The first block is used for the control registers, whereas the second block is used to read the status of the LIGO timing interface.

 Address Description Size

 0x0000 Control and monitor registers for on-board features, backplane and expansion modules 4096

 0x1000 Timing Diagnostics Information 4096

+0x2000 Program SPI flash memory 8192